madanVedansh21/Global_Trend-API-Integration/README.md

 i have implemented button that just stores the random data in a file

 for your references i have attached some screenshots in the screenshot folder

+# IMP THE ONLY HELP I TOOK OF INTERNET AND USED AI WAS TO SOLVE A PROBLEM AFTER IMPLEMENTING THE FILE HANDELING THE SERVER WAS RELOADING AFTER THE DATA WAS SAVED AFTER WHEN I CLICKED THE FILTER DATA BUTTON OR SHOW ALL DATA

+# SO IT TOLD ME TO WRITE THE SETTINGS .
+JSON THAT TOLD THE SERVER NOT TO RELOAD